civicrm/civicrm-infra/add-demo.md

 If you have copied from an existing job, this section should be prepopulated and can be tweaked as required.
 ```

+The script should mostly configure the site per requirements.
+However in case you need to access UI to do some configuration, you might want to save a pristine copy of DB (on www-demo) and adjust the script to load it.

 Click save.

 Log in to the node (e.g www-demo) to make sure apache conf file used in the script, exist.
 If not manually copy and create from an existing one.